-There are tons of exercises and strategies to burn fat, but my favorite is fasted cardio.
+There are tons of workout programs and types of exercise that burn fat, but my favorite is fasted cardio.

 Even though there are mixed opinions on the benefits of training before you eat in the morning, I strongly believe in this concept.
 To be honest, I recommend it to just about everyone I talk to about training or health.